Plant DetailShow Menu

 Description

-Yaupon is fast growing evergreen shrub or small tree in the Aquifoliaceae (holly) family, native to the eastern USA.
-It is primarily found in coastal NC in sandy woodlands, shorelines, and shrub thickets.
-The genus name Ilex is in reference to the similarity of the evergreen leaves to Quercus ilex or holm oak.
+Yaupon holly is a woody, broadleaf evergreen shrub or small tree in the holly family (Aquifoliaceae), native to the eastern United States and Mexico.
+The common name 'yaupon' is derived from Catawban.
 The leaves of the parent plant were used for ceremonial tea, which, when consumed in large quantities, caused a cleansing now memorialized by the specific epithet vomitoria.

 Fire Risk: This plant has a high flammability rating and should not be planted within the defensible space of your home.
 Select plants with a low flammability rating for the sites nearest your home.